rabbitmq/rabbitmq-website/docs/clustering.md

 ### Queue and Stream Leader Replica Placement {#replica-placement}

-Every queue and srream in RabbitMQ has a primary replica.
+Every queue and stream in RabbitMQ has a primary replica.
 That replica is called _the leader_.
 All publishing operations on queues and streams go through the leader replica first and then are replicated to followers (secondary replicas).
 This is necessary to guarantee FIFO ordering of messages.